Creating Bots

 How It Works:

-2. Incoming Messages: The bot verifies signatures on incoming messages using the sender’s RNS identity.
+2. Incoming Messages: LXMF automatically validates signatures using the sender’s RNS identity and provides validation results.

-4. Permission Integration: Users with BYPASS_SPAM permission can bypass signature verification.
+4. Permission Integration: Users with BYPASS_SPAM permission can bypass signature verification requirements.

 CLI Management: